TheRobBrennan/grandstack-seed/README.md

 # Start the back-end GraphQL server and the front-end React web application
 $ npm start

+# OPTIONAL: Remove all of the node_modules folders
+$ npm run clean
 ```

 ## Set up and configure a locally running instance of Neo4j